lauk20/APCSFinalProject/README.md

 3. Press Run

 **TIPS**
 1. If you want to castle, select the King piece.
+The place where the king can castle to is light up as well as his regular moves.
 2. En Passant is also supported.
 3. Stalemates that are supported: basic stalemate (no valid move for King and not in check), 50-move rule, and 3-fold repetition.
 4. When saving and loading a board, you can confirm if it was saved or loaded by checking the output box in Processing.
-5. Do no delete any files...
+5. Do not delete any files...

 ## Development Log
 ### 6/10/21
 **Kenny Lau:** Fixed bugs with black's promotion history not being logged correctly.
 Fixed general bugs.

+**Timothy Sit:** Just looked over the project to see if anything needed changes.

 ### 6/9/21
 **Kenny Lau:** Made the code for ```mouseClicked()``` cleaner by making methods for larger chunks of code.
 Fixed some bugs and overlooked functionality that are caused by the undo and redo features.